 Where possible, ovariohysterectomy (spay) the female, or remove the affected gland(s).

 This condition comes in two forms, Fibroepithelial Hyperplasia and Lobular Hyperplasia.
-The condition is caused by high levels of progesterone.
-Fibroepithelial hyperplasia occurs most often in young intact females who can experience enlarged mammary glands between 1-2 weeks after their first heat cycle.
+Fibroepithelial hyperplasia occurs most often in intact young females who can experience enlarged mammary glands between 1-2 weeks after their first heat cycle.
 It can also affect males undergoing hormone therapy and spayed females.
 Lobular hyperplasia usually occurs in older, intact cats, who are aged between 1-14 years.

 Pain, warmth, and ulceration.

-It is important to investigate any swelling which develops on or around a cat’s nipple and breast tissue.
-During the examination, the veterinarian will perform a complete physical examination and obtain a medical history from you.
+It is essential to investigate any swelling which develops on or around a cat’s nipple and breast tissue.
+During the examination, the veterinarian will perform a complete physical exam and obtain a medical history from you.

 The veterinarian will check the nipples carefully, to look for swelling, pain, nipple colour and discharge.
 Mastitis will be suspected in the nursing queen.